 - Get their brothers or sisters ready for school and make their lunches.

 Of course, this isn’t true for all YC’s, but these activities give you a feel of what life might be like.

 At St Mark’s we recognise that some of our pupils are YC’s, and we want to celebrate and support them as they go about their extra duties.
 Starting Easter 2018, we are running a weekly club where YC’s can have lunch together, play games together and realise that they are not on their own.
 We support them pastorally and help them enjoy being a child.
 We also hope to go on a trips together.

 If you would like to find out more, please speak to Mr Applegate, Mrs Cooper, Mrs Alsey, Mrs Greer or Mrs Bennett.

 To find out about a day in the life of Daniel, a YC, watch this video:

 The Young Carers Group meet every Friday to eat lunch together and to take part in an activity.
 We cook, create, play and most importantly, have fun!

-Here are some photos of an activity we did last half term.
-For this activity we made plaster of paris bases to hold a photo frame, then we dressed up and posed for photos to go into the frames.
-Who can you recognise?
+We made plaster of paris bases to hold a photo frame, then we dressed up and posed for photos to go into the frames.